Labonte-LucPaul/ifbind/README.md

 ```

 ### Debug
-To activate the debug level and view each packets being forwarded:
+To activate the debug level and view each time a packets is being forwarded:
 use the `--debug` (or `-D`) argument.

 ```bash